jliu70/adafruit.usedgoodies.com/docs/circuitpython/index.md

 Choose MicroPython

-- for advanced features like interrupts and threading
+- For advanced features like interrupts and threading
-- complete access to the RP2040’s Programmable I/O (PIO) in Python
+- Complete access to the RP2040’s Programmable I/O (PIO) in Python

 Choose CircuitPython

-- beginner friendly
+- Beginner friendly
-- library support for sensors and other breakouts
+- Extensive library support for sensors and other breakouts
-- well supported by Adafruit
+- Well supported by Adafruit

 ## CircuitPython Documentation